SrijanBadhya/Debsoc/Running the PES Debsoc.md

 The people who haven't broken, both the people who narrowly missed out and the people who aren't even close, feel a tinge of sadness amid this celebration.
 It's important for a senior to be aware and to tend to these people by providing reassurance and comfort.
 People feel really low after tourneys especially since in their head, the score next to their team is the most objective measurement of their skill.
 It sucks to have worked so hard but still be graded terribly.

 ---
-A few people including me believe glorifying the speaker score is useless and does more harm than good.
+A few people, myself included, believe glorifying the speaker score is useless and does more harm than good.
 As I've said in [Feedback](#feedback), speaker scores are something people believe to be an accurate measurement, but in reality, fluctuate to the point where they're unreliable.
 The main 'insight' people derive from a speaker score is who the superior teammate was and who the inferior teammate was.
 Regular scores can be blamed on the 'team's case' or the 'team's synergy', but speaker scores feel especially harsh because the blame is on you.

 Glorifying one person's speaker score for being the best speaker is kinda an insult to their teammate.